AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 glBindFramebuffer(GL_FRAMEBUFFER, 0);
 ```

-We take the color attachment
+We take the color attachment of the framebuffer and switch its texture around for every face of the cubemap, directly rendering the scene into one of the cubemap's faces.
+Once this routine has finished (which we only do once), the cubemap `envCubemap` should be the cubemapped environment version of our original HDR image.